| Title | RAIDOU Remastered: The Mystery of the Soulless Army |

 - Takehito Koyasu (Narumi): Dio Brando (JoJo’s), Shinsuke Takasugi (Gintama)

-Combat excels thanks to responsive controls, evasive rolls, and bullet-hell-style boss fights demanding awareness and precision.
-Summoning two demons adds meaningful tactical depth; my Arahabaki-Parvati combo let me tank, heal, and deal damage fluidly.
-Removing random encounters improves pacing, while Quicksave and the Express Streetcar system eliminate much of the friction that held the original back.
+Combat excels thanks to responsive controls, evasive rolls, and bullet-hell-style boss fights that demand awareness and precision.
+Summoning two demons adds meaningful tactical depth; combinations like Arahabaki and Parvati allow players to tank, heal, and deal damage fluidly.
+The removal of random encounters improves pacing, while Quicksave and the Express Streetcar system eliminate much of the friction that held the original release back.

-I cleared the game in 18 hours on Private Eye (Normal), moving quickly due to my familiarity with the original.
-Newcomers should expect closer to 27 hours, based on HowLongToBeat averages.
-With New Game Plus exclusives like Beelzebub and a wealth of Case Files, completionists can easily stretch playtime past 40 hours.
-Private Eye mode offers a balanced challenge that welcomes newcomers but still demands timing and spatial awareness in later encounters.
+I completed the game in 18 hours on Private Eye (Normal), moving quickly due to familiarity with the original.
+Newcomers should expect closer to 27 hours based on HowLongToBeat averages, with New Game Plus exclusives such as Beelzebub and a large selection of Case Files pushing completionist playthroughs beyond 40 hours.
+Private Eye mode offers a balanced challenge that remains approachable while still demanding careful positioning and timing in later encounters.

 RAIDOU Remastered: The Mystery of the Soulless Army (Switch 2)